jsantell/web-audio-instrumentation/README.md

 The backbone of Web Audio Tools.
 Instruments methods in the Web Audio API and emits events for all activity of state.

+## Caveats

+This library needs to maintain an internal, iterable list of AudioNodes created in the context.
+This means all the nodes are strongly held, and never GC'd.
+Obviously a big problem for complex applications, but this is mostly for debugging.

 ## API

 ### new WebAudioInstrumentation()